dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/xaml-syntax-in-detail.md

 ## Attribute Syntax (Properties)
  Attribute syntax is the XAML markup syntax that sets a value for a property by declaring an attribute on an existing object element.
 The attribute name must match the CLR member name of the property of the class that backs the relevant object element.
 The attribute name is followed by an assignment operator (=).
 The attribute value must be a string enclosed within quotes.

-### Content Models

-A class might support a usage as a XAML object element in terms of the syntax, but that element will only function properly in an application or page when it is placed in an expected position of an overall content model or element tree.
-For example, a <xref:System.Windows.Controls.MenuItem> should typically only be placed as a child of a <xref:System.Windows.Controls.Primitives.MenuBase> derived class such as <xref:System.Windows.Controls.Menu>.
-Content models for specific elements are documented as part of the remarks on the class pages for controls and other [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] classes that can be used as XAML elements.

-## Properties of Object Elements

-Properties in XAML are set by a variety of possible syntaxes.
-Which syntax can be used for a particular property will vary, based on the underlying type system characteristics of the property that you are setting.

-By setting values of properties, you add features or characteristics to objects as they exist in the run time object graph.
-The initial state of the created object from a object element is based on the parameterless constructor behavior.
-Typically, your application will use something other than a completely default instance of any given object.

-## Attribute Syntax (Properties)

-Attribute syntax is the XAML markup syntax that sets a value for a property by declaring an attribute on an existing object element.
-The attribute name must match the CLR member name of the property of the class that backs the relevant object element.
-The attribute name is followed by an assignment operator (=).
-The attribute value must be a string enclosed within quotes.

 > [!NOTE]
 > You can use alternating quotes to place a literal quotation mark within an attribute.
 For instance you can use single quotes as a means to declare a string that contains a double quote character within it.
 Whether you use single or double quotes, you should use a matching pair for opening and closing the attribute value string.
 There are also escape sequences or other techniques available for working around character restrictions imposed by any particular XAML syntax.
 See [XML Character Entities and XAML](/dotnet/desktop/xaml-services/xml-character-entities).